riceissa/issarice.com/README.md

 licensed GPL v2 or higher or BSD 3-clause); the BSD 3-clause license is reproduced below.

-The sole file in `css/`, `default.css`, is CC0.
+For `css/`, `solarized_light.css`, is MIT licensed because it uses Solarized colors.
+The other files are CC0.

 All the files in `images/` except `identification-photo.jpg` are CC0.
 For the exception, I don't remember if the photographer has allowed me to license it freely.

 Everything in `generator/` is CC0.
+Since these are scripts that allow comments, there should be a license line near the top of each.

+Everything in `static/` except `anchor.min.js`, `jquery-latest.min.js`,
+`jquery.tablesorter.js`, and `theme.default.css` is CC0.
+The exceptions are
+variously licensed; you can look at the file for the license.
+For `theme.default.css`, see my [tablesorter bare bones theme](https://github.com/riceissa/tablesorter-bare-bones-theme) repository.

-Everything in `static/` except `anchor.min.js` is CC0.
+Everything in `data/` is CC0.
-The exception is AnchorJS, which is MIT licensed.

 The files `.gitignore`, `Makefile`, `TODO.txt`, `page_reqs.txt`, as well as this README file are CC0.